 Note that unlike many other spirit bear photography tours, we will be spending the majority of our time in prime spirit bear country where there are fewer grizzly bears, increasing the likelihood of spirit bear sightings.

-This trip requires a moderate to good level of fitness and will involve hiking with gear on uneven and wet terrain on unmarked trails and through the bush.
-Participants should be mobile enough to climb ladders and get in and out of a zodiac and to carry their gear over rough rainforest trails for up to three kilometers at a time..
+This trip requires an excellent level of fitness and will involve hiking with gear on uneven and wet terrain on unmarked trails and through the bush.
+Participants should be mobile enough to climb ladders and get in and out of a zodiac and to carry their gear over rough rainforest trails for up to four kilometers at a time.
 Weather conditions may be variable and participants must be prepared for adverse weather including torrential rain and cold temperatures.
 Although conditions may be difficult at times, the rewards are worth it, as you become part of just a small percentage of people who have explored the wonders of the Great Bear Rainforest!
-Maximum six participants (plus Ethan).
+Maximum six participants.

-The Spirit Bear Photography Price includes the vehicle transfers to and from the Ocean Light II on the 8th and 15th.
-It also includes all four days in the First Nations licensed viewing areas, as well as accommodation and dinner in Terrace on the 7th and breakfast on the 8th.
+The Spirit Bear Photography Price includes the vehicle transfers to and from the AfterGlow on Day 1 and Day 9.
+It also includes all days in the First Nations licensed viewing areas, as well as accommodation and dinner in Terrace on Day 1 and breakfast on Day 2.

 All Canadian Wildlife Photography Tours are non-smoking tours.
 Participants will be required to sign a waiver and provide proof of vaccination.

 Please note that a $1000 non-refundable deposit via cheque or email bank transfer is required to reserve your spot on a Spirit Bear Photography Tour.
 The balance owing, including gst, is due 120 days prior to your trip departure and is also non-refundable; however, upon cancellation, this balance owing may be transferred to another workshop or tour if John is able to fill your spot.
 We highly recommend all workshop and tour participants purchase independent trip cancellation insurance to protect against unforeseen circumstances.